Meigs Distinguished Teaching Professorships

-The Josiah Meigs Distinguished Teaching Professorship recognizes excellence in instruction at the undergraduate and graduate levels.
+The Meigs Distinguished Teaching Professorship recognizes excellence in instruction at the undergraduate and graduate levels.
 The Meigs Professorship communicates the University of Georgia’s commitment to excellence in teaching, the value placed on the learning experiences of our students, and the centrality of instruction to the University's mission.
+It is named for Josiah Meigs, who presided over the University’s first class of graduates.

-For a comprehensive list of the Josiah Meigs Distinguished Teaching Professors, please click here.
+For a comprehensive list of the Meigs Distinguished Teaching Professors, please click here.

-Each College or School may put forward to the Office of Faculty Affairs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education, and Veterinary Medicine may each forward two nominations per year.
+Each College or School may put forward to the Office of Academic Programs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education, and Veterinary Medicine may each forward two nominations per year.

 No more than one professorship will be awarded in a single year to faculty nominated from a single department.
 Faculty who have won the Meigs Professorship are not eligible for re-nomination.

-Dossiers supporting the Meigs Professorship nominees will be forwarded to the Office of Faculty Affairs by the Deans of the college and schools.
-Dossiers submitted to the Office of Faculty Affairs will be reviewed by the Meigs Professorship Selection Committee, a committee comprised of twelve faculty members, two undergraduate students, and one graduate student.
-Faculty serving on the Meigs Professorship Selection Committee will be chosen by the Senior Vice President for Academic Affairs and Provost from nominations solicited from the Deans and the Executive Committee of the Teaching Academy.
+Dossiers supporting the Meigs Professorship nominees will be forwarded to the Office of Academic Programs by the Deans of the college and schools.
+Dossiers submitted to the Office of Academic Programs will be reviewed by the Meigs Professorship Selection Committee, a committee comprised of twelve faculty members, two undergraduate students, and one graduate student.
+Faculty serving on the Meigs Professorship Selection Committee will serve staggered, two-year terms and will be chosen by the Senior Vice President for Academic Affairs and Provost from nominations solicited from the Deans and the Executive Committee of the Teaching Academy.
 The committee chair will be elected by the selection committee.

 The Senior Vice President for Academic Affairs and Provost shall review the recommendations of the Meigs Professorship Selection Committee and, if accepted, forward the recommendations to the President.

 The intent is to interpret distinguished teaching broadly to include, as noted below, significant contributions to graduate and/or undergraduate instruction.
 For this reason, no detailed format or set of criteria for nominations will be specified.
-Since the Meigs Professorship is designed to recognize continued quality instruction, nominations will be limited to individuals who have held tenure-track faculty positions for at least five years.
+Since the Meigs Professorship is designed to recognize continued quality instruction, nominations will be limited to individuals who have held tenure-track faculty positions for at least ten years, with a preference for candidates who are full professors.

 The dossier must not exceed twenty-five (25) pages in its total length (that is, including all materials, exclusive of the cover page) with a typeface no smaller than 11 point font size.
 Dossiers exceeding this length shall not be considered.
 Pages, excluding the cover page, must be numbered.
-Each dossier should be submitted to the Office of Faculty Affairs as a single pdf file, via the school/college OFA “course” site in eLC.
+Each dossier should be submitted to the Office of Academic Programs as a single pdf file, via the school/college “course” site in eLC.

 Supporting dossiers must include: